If you want to keep your data safe, and not hosted by someone else, NextCloud is a great app to try.

 In this post I’ll show you what is NextCloud and how to install it on your Raspberry Pi.

-– Installing NextCloudPi, a custom Raspbian image with everything ready to use.
+– By installing NextCloudPi, a custom image with everything ready to use.

-– Installing NextCloud in Raspbian, on your existing Raspberry Pi installation.
+– Or by Installing the NextCloud files on an existing Raspberry Pi OS.

 After a short introduction about the NextCloud features, I’ll give you the step-by-step installation guide for both versions.